How Much Should Your Car Down Payment Be?

 You Don’t Want To Owe More Than The Car Is Worth

-If you are buying a new vehicle, it is critical to pay at least 20 percent down payment, and it still may not be enough to avoid this common pitfall.
-The minute you drive a new car off the lot, it loses approximately 10 percent of its value, and you can expect the value to go down another 10 percent in the first year.
-If you have made less than a 20 percent downpayment, that means you will be underwater on your loan before you have even really gotten to appreciate your vehicle or make good progress on paying off the loan.
+If you are buying a new vehicle, it is critical to pay at least a 20% down payment, and it still may not be enough to avoid this common pitfall.
+The minute you drive a new car off the lot, it loses approximately 10% of its value, and you can expect the value to go down another 10% in the first year.
+If you have made less than a 20% downpayment, that means you will be underwater on your loan before you have even really gotten to appreciate your vehicle or make good progress on paying off the loan.

-And don’t even think about putting 0 percent down.
+And don’t even think about putting 0% down.
 With sales tax, interest, and applicable fees, the cost of your loan will be more than the car is worth before you drive it off the lot.
 Pretty scary, right?

 If you wreck your vehicle and it is totaled, your insurance company will likely cover the amount the car is worth – which could be substantially less than the amount you owe on your loan.